 Support to carers to meet the health needs of children will be by guidance and training from the Fostering service and by the specialist services of the Health Team for Looked After Children.
-Emotional and social development will be supported and encouraged by foster carers who will work to ensure that every child is offered opportunities for the development of talents, interests and hobbies and by the Fostering Service providing resources to encourage access to sporting and leisure activities.
-Screening for emotional well-being will be carried out and appropriate interventions planned for those most at risk of poor outcomes.
+Emotional and social development

 In acknowledging the importance of family and friends of looked after children, the fostering service will promote contact in line with the agreed care plan.
 Foster carers will encourage and facilitate such contact as is agreed to be in the child's best interest and in the child's placement plan.